 Functionality: Cosmos DB claims Cassandra compatibility but without providing a detailed breakdown of supported/not support Cassandra features and it seems unlikely there would be complete feature compatibility (at a minimum, the approach to consistency levels is quite different).
 The documented strategy to import data from Cassandra in Cosmos DB is via CQLshell COPY FROM / COPY TO commands which export data via CSV and generally aren’t suitable for production-size datasets.

 Apache Cassandra is the inspiration and genesis for all of these offerings.
-From it’s 1.0 release in October 2011, Apache Cassandra is now at version 3.11 with version 4.0 in development.
-It aims to provide virtually unlimited scalability and the ability to run with highest levels of availability and full global distribution.
+From its 1.0 release in October 2011, Apache Cassandra is now at version 3.11 with version 4.0 in development.
+It aims to provide virtually unlimited scalability and the ability to run with the highest levels of availability and full global distribution.
 Many household name internet services (eg Apple, Uber, Spotify, Instagram) rely on Apache Cassandra as a core component of their architecture.

 Licensing model: Apache Cassandra is Apache 2.0 Licensed open source software.